Refinancing is Easier Than You Think

 Step 3: Credit: Credit score should exceed lender minimums (usually 620-660).
 Homeowners who don't meet these three guidelines should look for streamline programs, which are more flexible.

-- Is it time to refinance your ARM?
+Is it time to refinance your adjustable rate mortgage (ARM)

 As a rule of thumb, it’s worth considering a refinance if your new interest rate will be around 1.5 to 2 percent lower than your current rate.
 (Otherwise, fees may eat up any potential savings.)
 Compare your current rate with the posted rates offered by other lenders, but be sure to ask about the index and margin -- if they are different from those of your existing ARM, you may be comparing apples and oranges.